huggingface/optimum-habana/examples/visual-question-answering/README.md

 # Visual Question Answering Examples

-This directory contains a script that showcases how to use transformers pipeline API to run visual question answering task on HPUs.
+This directory contains a script that showcases how to use the Transformers pipeline API to run visual question answering task on HPUs.

 ## Single-HPU inference